Technological University, Maubin

 Technological University (Maubin) (နည်းပညာတက္ကသိုလ် (မအူပင်)) is situated near Aung Heit village, Maubin Township, in Ayeyawady Region of Myanmar.
-It was first opened as Government Technical Institute (Maubin) on 3 November 1989.
-It was upgraded to Government Technological College on 31 May 2002, and to Technological University (Maubin) on 20 January 2007.
+It was established as Government Technical Institute (Maubin) on 3 November 1989.
+It was upgraded to Government Technological College on 31 May 2002, and to the university level on 20 January 2007.

-Structural Building
+Structural building

-There is one three-storey main building that measures 278 feet long, 140 feet wide, and 52.5 feet tall.
+The campus has a three-storey main building that measures 278 feet long, 140 feet wide, and 52.5 feet tall.
 Additionally, there are five two-storey buildings that measure 165 feet long, 50 feet wide, and 37 feet tall.
-There are 33 classrooms, one principal room, three management rooms, two stuff rooms, one convocation room, two practical science rooms, one language-lab room and three drawing rooms.
+There are 33 classrooms, the principal's office three management rooms, two stuff rooms, one convocation room, two practical science rooms, one language-lab room and three drawing rooms.
 There are three one-storey workshops that measure 140 × 60 × 24.5 ft.
 There are ten unit one storey, brick nogging six unit one storey RC and two of six unit two of two storey RC.